 His newest project, a contemporary urban fantasy called the Case Files of Justis Fearsson, is being published by Baen Books.
 All three books, SPELL BLIND, HIS FATHER’S EYES, and SHADOW’S BLADE, are now out and available in a variety of formats.

 Writing as D.B.
 Jackson, he is the author of the Thieftaker Chronicles, a series set in pre-Revolutionary Boston that combines elements of urban fantasy, mystery, and historical fiction.
 THIEFTAKER, THIEVES’ QUARRY, A PLUNDER OF SOULS, and, DEAD MAN’S REACH have been released, and are available in hardcover, ebook, audio book, and, in the cases of the first three volumes, paperback.
+David has also recently released TALES OF THE THIEFTAKER, a Thieftaker short story collection.

 David’s early books include the LonTobyn Chronicle, a trilogy that received the Crawford Fantasy Award as the best work by a new author in fantasy, as well as the critically acclaimed Winds of the Forelands quintet and Blood of the Southlands trilogy.
 He has also written the novelization of director Ridley Scott’s movie, ROBIN HOOD, starring Russell Crowe.
 David’s books have been translated into a dozen languages.